learn-co-curriculum/dsc-sampling-statistics-lab/README.md

     15 ('E', 'F') 13.5 1/15

-Here we see that the chance that the sample mean is exactly the population mean (i.e. 14) is only 1 in 15 (row 3), very small.
+Here, we see that the chance that the sample mean is exactly the population mean (i.e. 14) is only 1 in 15 (row 3), very small.
 It may also happen that the sample mean can never be the same value as the population mean.

- The difference between sample mean and population mean is known as known as **Sampling Error**.
+The difference between the sample mean and the population mean is known as the **Sampling Error**.

->When using the sample mean to estimate the population mean, some possible error will be involved since random sample mean is also random.
+>When using the sample mean to estimate the population mean, some possible error will be involved since random sample means are also random.

 ## Sample size and sampling error:

 Sample means cluster more closely around the population mean as the sample size increases.
-Thus, possible sampling error decreases as sample size increases.
+Thus, sampling error decreases as sample size increases.

-Let's repeat above exercise while increasing the sample size from 2 to 5.
+Let's repeat the above exercise while increasing the sample size from 2 to 5.

 ```python